ElizabethDashwood/CryptoClustering/README.md

 # CryptoClustering

-## Module 5 Homework Matplotlib CryptoClustering Challenge
+## Module 19 Homework CryptoClustering Challenge for Unsupervised Learning

 ### Description:
-This is the Module 5 Homework Challenge for using Matplotlib with pandas in Jupyter Lab
+This is the Module 19 Homework Challenge for using Python and Unsupervised Learning.

 ### Getting started:
 This challenge has 1 project called: CryptoClustering using a starter code csv file called crypto_market_data.csv